Moving from Central Florida to Northwest Arizona. Our move, travel, and life. From the color green to the color dead.

 In very cold areas, the purpose of a root cellar is generally to prevent the stored food from freezing.
 Toward this end, such cellars are usually constructed to be extra heavily insulated, and with vents that allow some sun-warmed air to be conducted inside.
 Large barrels of water inside the cellars can act as thermal buffers; some builders even go so far as to build covered manure pits because the slow decomposition gives off a bit of heat.
 Other people use the more modern solution of hanging a light bulb from the ceiling, taking care to shield any potatoes, onions or other root crops from the light.

+Smoke summer-caught Fish One novel but excellent idea is to keep dried and smoked fish in a section of your root cellar.
+This technique is a great alternative to keeping those old trout from your camping trip in your freezer.
 Smoke the fish over your campfire—just put the cleaned fish on a rack where the campfire smoke wafts by for a few hours—and then store them later in your root cellar.
+Far tastier than thawed fish, smoked souvenirs of your vacation are a novel mid-winter treat. |

 Air Circulation